 - Become an important and valued member of the University and Sheffield community.

 - Achieve the best possible grades by enhancing academic confidence and skill set.

 - Significantly improve job prospects by gaining important work experience and being introduced to a network of professionals in the arts and other industries.

 Please note that it is not compulsory to attend all scheduled events in order to take part in the programme.
 FirstGen is designed to work as an important but flexible resource, one that is ultimately there to supplement and enrich your higher education experience.
 Simply pick and choose the events which suit your particular needs and interests.

 Rachel is a mother of three and academic member of staff in the School of English, where she teaches and researches narratives of difference.
 She is committed to reducing inequalities in higher education and, in addition to her work as Faculty Director of Equality, Diversity and Inclusion for the Arts and Humanities, has developed a professional development programme called Sheffield SEED (Seeking Educational Equity and Diversity).
 Rachel is really excited to be part of this holistic programme and hopes it proves to be an important resource for First-Gen students.

 Edd Poole (project coordinator)

 Edd was the first person in his family to go to university, completing a BA in History before an MA and MPhil.
-Edd is currently the Arts and Humanities’ Outreach and Activities Officer and is passionate about widening access to and participation in higher education for groups currently under-represented at University.
+Edd is the Faculty of Arts and Humanities' Widening Participation Officer.
+He is passionate about widening access to and participation in higher education for groups currently under-represented at University.
 He is excited to be supporting the new FirstGenSheffield Programme for students in the Faculty of Arts and Humanities.